-Risk analysis -a range of methodologies are used to assess risks identified, in order to understand their severity and likelihood on the delivery of our strategy and to inform risk evaluation and treatment.

-Risk evaluation - we evaluate and prioritise risks to inform decision making and to optimise the allocation of resources.
+Risk analysis & evaluation - a range of methodologies are used to identify risks, to understand their severity and likelihood to impact on the delivery of our strategy and to inform risk evaluation and treatment.
+Management then evaluate and prioritise risks to inform decision making and to optimise the allocation of resources.

-Risk treatment - management select and deploy appropriate risk responses, balancing the potential benefit derived versus economic cost, effort and implications for key stakeholders.
-The principal mechanism for risk treatment is the deployment of a suitable control environment, which reduces the Society's residual risk profile to acceptable levels.
+Risk treatment - management select and deploy appropriate risk responses, balancing the potential benefit derived versus cost, effort and implications for key stakeholders.
+The principal mechanisms for risk treatment are the deployment of suitable control actions, governance or assurance oversight, along with management information monitoring to reduce the Society's residual risk profile to acceptable levels.